spectrocloud/librarium/content/docs/04.5-devx/06-apps/05-deploy-app.md

 ![View of the self-hosted hello universe app](/tutorials/deploy-app/devx_apps_deploy-app_self-hosted-hello-universe.png)

 The global counter is no longer available; instead, you have a counter that starts at zero.
 Each time you click on the center image, the counter is incremented and stored in the Postgres database along with metadata.
-Also, remember that the reverse proxy injects the Bearer token value in each request sent to the API.

 ## Clean-up